 Emily Chang is the San Francisco-based anchor and executive producer of “Bloomberg Technology,” Bloomberg Television’s weekday technology program airing at 5 pm ET / 2 pm PT from the network’s San Francisco studio.
-She is also the author of “Brotopia: Breaking Up the Boys’ Club of Silicon Valley,” published by Portfolio Books in February, 2018.
+She is also the anchor of “Studio 1.0.”
+Additionally, she is the author of “Brotopia: Breaking Up the Boys’ Club of Silicon Valley,” published by Portfolio Books in February, 2018.

 Chang reports on global technology and media companies and the startups that may become them.
 She regularly speaks to top tech executives, investors and entrepreneurs, including Apple CEO Tim Cook, Facebook CEO Mark Zuckerberg, Facebook Chief Operating Officer Sheryl Sandberg, Google Executive Chairman Eric Schmidt, Twitter Co-Founder Jack Dorsey, Disney CEO Bob Iger, and Alibaba Founder and Executive Chairman Jack Ma.
 She is also the host of Bloomberg Television’s interview series, Studio 1.0, where she’s interviewed Andreessen Horowitz co-founder Marc Andreessen, YouTube CEO Susan Wojcicki, author Malcolm Gladwell, screenwriter Aaron Sorkin, and Megaupload founder Kim Dotcom while he was under house arrest at his New Zealand mansion, among others.

 Currently, she sits on the board of BUILD, a national non-profit organization that uses entrepreneurship to excite and propel disengaged, low-income students through high school to college success.